knightlingh/pq.github.io/_posts/2025-04-05-quick-hello-and-welcome.md

 ---
 layout: post
 title: "This is The Lin Family"
+author: lins
-author: linsdate: 2025-04-05
+date: 2025-04-05

-categories: [ family, intro ]
+categories: ["family", "intro"]
 image: assets/images/lin-family.webp
 ---

 Whether it's a cool science experiment, a fun weekend project, or a wild idea turned into reality, we hope you’ll find something here that makes you smile, think, or say, “Hey, we could try that!”

 ### 👋 Hello and Welcome!